 There are several products on the market for removing paint.
 However, we are exploring spray paint removal techniques that use items you might already have at home.
-For starters, check the label to determine if the offending paint is oil-based or water-based, if possible.
-Next, try one of the processes below that will work on porous surfaces, metal, plastic, and skin.
+Begin by checking the label to determine if the offending paint is oil-based or water-based, if possible.
+Then try one of the processes below that will work on porous surfaces, metal, plastic, and skin.
 Each technique varies slightly depending on the base of the paint.

 Equipment / Tools